WWE News: Donald Trump Quoted By Bookmaker To Win WWE ‘Royal Rumble’ 2017

 The WWE universe is turning its attention to the 2017 Royal Rumble.
 This year’s battle royal takes place at the Alamodome in Texas of January 29.
-As previously reported in the Inquisitr, last week saw WWE superstar, The Undertaker, announce that he would be entering the first big WWE PPV event of 2017.
+As previously reported by the Inquisitr, last week saw WWE superstar, The Undertaker, announce that he would be entering the first big WWE PPV event of 2017.
 It is perhaps understandable that the bookmakers have installed the Undertaker as a shot odds favorite to win, what could be his last, Royal Rumble.
 The Deadman is now 51-years-old, and many fans believe that he may retire after April’s showcase event, WrestleMania 33.

 The WWE universe would love to see The Undertaker triumph over 29 opponents in the 2017 Royal Rumble.
 A win in the event would be seen by many as the perfect way to bring a stellar career to a close.
 The Undertaker has n0t participated in the Royal Rumble since he won the event in 2007, so fans will be delighted if the Deadman takes the Royal Rumble crown.